flower-spring/scripts_for_springrts/README.md

 #### New version: 2 august 2021 , ctrl key added:
+How to use:
+-quicker : hold ctrl +reclaim command to reclaim only non resurrectable things : rocks and/or units wrecks -start hold a reclaim command above a not resurectable wreck and drag your mouse, to reclaim only non resurectable things.
+&nbsp;
+One of the interests of this widget is that sometimes there is a lot of debris some that you just want to resure and others only reclaim.
+With this widget, you do not need to click on each of the units debris that you would only like to reclaim.
+&nbsp;
 Youtube link video :  https://youtu.be/i9SBThSTIlw
 &nbsp;
 Please disable original widget smart area reclaim if you use smart area reclaim+.
 &nbsp;
 Maybe this widget could crash.
 Please inform on discord or on springfiles, if it crash.

 #### Link : https://github.com/flower-spring/scripts_for_springrts/blob/master/cmd_smart_area_reclaim%2B.lua

 &nbsp;